NBolohanUO/Hare-Lynx-Owl/README.md

 # Hare-Lynx-Owl
-MATLAB code I used to study my Hare-Lynx-Owl ODE model during and after my Master's thesis.
+Code I used to study my Hare-Lynx-Owl ODE model during and after my Master's thesis.
+Mainly MATLAB, but the LaTeX for my thesis is included.

 ABSTRACT